Intangible Cultural Heritage Funding Scheme

 2. the proposed projects demonstrate unique ideas / concepts, while the proposed forms of implementation are appropriate and feasible;

-3. the applicants possess the relevant knowledge and skills, and have good track records; and the personnel who will carry out or participate in the projects include bearer(s) or members of bearer organisation(s) of the related ICH item(s), or those with the relevant cultural and artistic literacy or administrative ability, qualifications, experience or reputation; and
+3. the applicants possess the relevant knowledge and skills, and have good track records; and the local personnel who will carry out or participate in the projects include local bearer(s) or members of local bearer organisation(s) of the related ICH item(s), or those with the relevant cultural and artistic literacy or administrative ability, qualifications, experience or reputation; and

-4. the proposed projects are of social impact and benefit, including in the promotion, safeguarding and transmission of ICH in academia / schools or different communities / groups.
+4. the proposed projects are of social impact and benefit, including in the promotion, safeguarding and transmission of ICH in local academia / schools or different communities / groups.

 Equal weightings will be assigned to the above four assessment criteria.